Turn your kitchen into a chemistry lab! Create an amazingly frothy chemical reaction, to make your own honeycomb or violet crumble. Yum!

 Our supplies are all Australian brands, purchased from local grocery stores.
-I’ve added a few (affiliate*) links below to similar products where appropriate to help clarify.
+I’ve added a few (affiliate*) links below to similar products.

 You can find sodium bicarbonate in the baking section of your grocery store.
 Depending on where you live, it may be called bi-carb soda, baking soda, bicarbonate of soda, bicarb, bread soda or cooking soda.
 (Note: it is not the same thing as baking powder, which has cream of tartar as an added ingredient, and reacts differently.)

 Golden syrup is an common pantry ingredient in Australian households, but it may be harder to find in some parts of the world.
-It’s made from sugar cane, so it’s not the same as corn syrup or maple syrup.
+It’s made from sugar cane, so its not the same as corn syrup or maple syrup.
 You might find it with the pancake ingredients or in the baking ingredients aisle.
-Otherwise, check your speciality stores, and if all else fails, then it’s worth buying a jar online – you can thank me later. 🙂
+Otherwise, check your speciality stores, and if all else fails, then it’s worth buying some online – you can thank me later. 🙂

 You’ll also need some common kitchen supplies: measuring cup and spoons, large saucepan with high sides and a heavy base, wooden spoon for stirring, candy (or meat) thermometer, large tray, baking paper and butter or oil for greasing.